-Imagine a world where everyone created things that they loved or were interested in.
+Imagine a world where everyone created things that they loved.

-When I create content, I try to think of topics that I wish I knew about earlier in life.
+When I create content, I try to think of important ideas that I wish I knew earlier, and would save me time and energy.

 Every flourishing business usually operates in some kind of niche.
 Large corporations start out operating in some kind of niche market.